-Planned/ Actual Size Planned/ Actual Location (in square meters) Capacity (beds) Usage of Property Nature of Properties Status (4)(5) Shanghai (1) 158,769 400 Shanghai Concord Cancer Hospital Owned Held for future development Guangzhou (2) 40,000 400 Guangzhou Concord Cancer Hospital Owned Held for future development Wuxi (3) 8,743 200 Planned Specialty Cancer Hospital Project Owned Held for future development Datong 5,983 100 Datong Meizhong Jiahe Cancer Center Leased (Expire in September 2034) Under construction
+Planned/ Actual Size Planned/ Actual Location (in square meters) Capacity (beds) Usage of Property Nature of Properties Status (4)(5) Singapore 2,544 31 Concord International Hospital Owned Acquired in 2015 Shanghai (1) 158,769 400 Shanghai Concord Cancer Center Owned Held for future development Guangzhou (2) 40,000 400 Guangzhou Concord Cancer Center Owned Held for future development Wuxi (3) 8,743 200 Wuxi Meizhong Jiahe Cancer Center Owned Held for future development Datong 5,983 100 Datong Meizhong Jiahe Cancer Center Leased (Expire in September 2034) In operation Shanghai 2,500 0 Shanghai Meizhong Jiahe Cancer Center Leased (Expire in September 2026) In operation Shanghai 10,986 0 Shanghai Meizhong Jiahe Medical Imaging Diagnosis Center Leased (Expire in September 2036) Under construction

-- (1) In July 2015, we entered into the land grant contract for one land parcel in Shanghai with an aggregate site area of approximately 47,867 square meters for the construction of our planned Shanghai Concord Cancer Hospital. - (2) In August 2012, we entered into the land grant contract for one land parcel in Guangzhou with an aggregate site area of approximately 33,340 square meters for the construction of our planned Guangzhou Concord Cancer Hospital. - (3) In January 2016, we entered into the land grant contract for one land parcel in Wuxi, Jiangsu Province with an aggregate site area of 8,743 square meters for our planned specialty cancer hospital project in Wuxi. - (4) See "Item 4.
+- (1) In July 2015, we entered into the land grant contract for one land parcel in Shanghai with an aggregate site area of approximately 47,867 square meters for the construction of our planned Shanghai Concord Cancer Center. - (2) In August 2012, we entered into the land grant contract for one land parcel in Guangzhou with an aggregate site area of approximately 33,340 square meters for the construction of our planned Guangzhou Concord Cancer Center. - (3) In January 2016, we entered into the land grant contract for one land parcel in Wuxi, Jiangsu Province with an aggregate site area of 8,743 square meters for our planned specialty cancer hospital project in Wuxi. - (4) See "Item 4.
 Information on the Company-B. Business Overview-Our Network of Centers," "Item 4.
 Information on the Company-B. Business Overview-Our Premium Cancer Hospitals" and "Item 4.
 Information on the Company-B. Business Overview-Our Proton Centers" for more details of each our hospital projects. - (5) See "Item 5.
 Operating and Financial Review and Prospects-B. Liquidity and Capital Resources-Acquisitions and Capital Expenditures" for more details of the capital expenditures plans of our planned hospital projects.